idvorkin/idvorkin.github.io/_d/2017-04-09-igor-the-operating-manual.md

 <!-- vim-markdown-toc -->
 <!-- prettier-ignore-end -->

+## Joining Facebook

+In mid 2020, I joined [Facebook](/facebook) and it has been an absolute pleasure.
+Facebook is very aligned with my desired culture: Top shelf people, top notch management, a genuine caring about people, and a move fast and iterate culture.

-## Work
+## Joining Amazon

-### Thoughts from joining Facebook

-In 2020, I joined FB and it was great.

-### Thoughts from joining Amazon

 At the end of 2016, I joined [Amazon](/amazon) to learn the business of software, to learn to [write](/writing) and to live by the leadership principles.
-It was my first job outside of Microsoft where I'd worked for 15 years so it was a tough transition.
-Here are some things I needed to remind myself
+It was my first job outside of Microsoft where I'd worked for 15 years and it was a tough transition.
+Here are some things I needed to remind myself:

 ### Realistic expectations for a new leader